solutionphil/3D-Printer-Chamber-Fan-Control-with-RP2040-ILI9341-320x240/README.md

         - Adafruit BME280
         - Adafruit SGP40

+## Diagram
+For a visual representation of the wiring, refer to the [wiring diagram](https://www.mermaidchart.com/raw/80084e9d-4179-43a7-a02a-414e01cb094a?theme=light&version=v0.1&format=svg).

 ### Software Setup
 1. **Install the required libraries** in the Arduino IDE 2.x.
 2. **Install the RP2040 board** in the Arduino IDE 2.x Boardmanager.